openstack-archive/fuel-plugin-lma-collector/doc/user/source/metrics/memcached.rst

 * ``memcached_ops_misses``, the number of items that have been requested and not found.
 * ``memcached_percent_hitratio``, the percentage of get command hits (in cache).
+* ``memcached_ps_cputime_syst``, the percentage of CPU time spent in system mode by memcached.
+It can be greater than 100% when the node has more than one CPU.
+* ``memcached_ps_cputime_user``, the percentage of CPU time spent in user mode by memcached.
+It can be greater than 100% when the node has more than one CPU.

 For details, see the `Memcached documentation <https://github.com/memcached/memcached/blob/master/doc/protocol.txt#L488>`_.